AFNIC/EcoDNS/README.md

 ## Structure

-For the Impatient, a [QuckStart] document
+For the Impatient, a [QuickStart] document

 This document is structured and one can follow sequentially starting with ``` Architecture ```: